Matt Siegel

 Matt Siegel (born March 27, 1950) is an American retired radio personality.
 He was the host of the Matty in the Morning Show in Massachusetts on KISS 108 for 41 years, from 1981 to 2022.
-The show has a legacy in Boston, Matt has worked with a variety of co-hosts, including Bill Rossi, Lisa Lipps, and, most recently, Billy Costa and Lisa Donovan.
+The show has a legacy in Boston; Matt has worked with a variety of co-hosts, including Bill Rossi, Lisa Lipps, and, most recently, Billy Costa and Lisa Donovan.

 Early life

 Siegel's first introduction to the spotlight came during high school.
-He auditioned to emcee the school talent show - a big step at the time for a quiet and reserved student.
+Though a quiet and reserved student, he auditioned to emcee the school talent show.
 He got the gig and was told that he was a natural with the microphone.
-Years later, while student teaching at Oneonta University, a professor who was amused by his classes, directed him towards show business.
+While Siegel was student teaching at Oneonta University, a professor who was amused by his classes, directed him towards show business.

 His first job in radio was a daytime shift in Oneonta, New York, and then in 1972, he got a job with KWFM-FM in Tucson, AZ - a radical underground progressive rock station.
 From there he worked as a freelance producer and commercial voice-over announcer at Warner Bros.
 Records.

 While vacationing in Boston in 1977, Siegel stumbled into a job opening with WBCN-FM.
 He filled in for Charles Laquidara, who had taken a leave of absence.
 After two months on the morning show, he was hired permanently as the midday host, where he stayed for 2½ years.
-There he created a spoof call-in show called "Dr. Matt’s Advice to the Love Lorn", which, in turn, led to a job at WCVB-TV (Channel 5) hosting a show called "Five All Night Live".
+There he created a spoof call-in show called Dr. Matt’s Advice to the Love Lorn, which, in turn, led to a job at WCVB-TV (Channel 5) hosting a show called Five All Night Live.
 This was followed by a national appearance on Life’s Most Embarrassing Moments with host Steve Allen.

-In the summer of 1980, Siegel was offered the morning spot with KISS 108 FM.
-Matty in the Morning.
+In the summer of 1980, Siegel was offered the morning spot with KISS 108 FM, Matty in the Morning.

 Matty in the Morning Show (1981—2022)

-Siegel was the host of KISS 108’s morning show since it first aired on January 12, 1981.
+Siegel was the host of KISS 108's morning show since it first aired on January 12, 1981.
+On the show with Siegel were co-hosts Billy Costa and Lisa Donovan, and producers Justin Aguirre, Winnie Akoury and Dominick Famularo.

-The show's staff features a variety of characters and personalities in its current incarnation.
-On the show with Siegel are co-hosts Billy Costa and Lisa Donovan, and producers Justin Aguirre, Winnie Akoury and Dominick Famularo.
+Although Siegel was best known for his comedic and light-hearted approach to morning radio, two of his most memorable shows came in the wake of tragedy: September 11th and the Boston Marathon Bombings.
+During both instances, Siegel stayed on the air all day providing critical updates and a calm presence to his Boston listeners.

-At approximately 9:20 a.m. on May 19, 2021, Siegel announced on air that his bosses had ordered him to stop discussing the news of Demi Lovato announcing that they are non-binary and ended the broadcast abruptly with the words "Matty out."
+At approximately 9:20 a.m. on May 19, 2021, Siegel announced on air that his bosses had ordered him to stop discussing the news of Demi Lovato coming out as non-binary and ended the broadcast abruptly with the words "Matty out."
 WCVB confirmed later that day that Siegel would be returning to the show the following day.

 On May 3, 2022, after an unexplained two week absence from the morning show, Siegel announced his retirement.